 Students currently enrolled in or have been accepted to a college, university or trade school within Canada and:

-- are between 17 and 24 years of age; and
+- are between 17 and 24 years of age at the time of application; and

 - have experienced the death of a parent or legal guardian who had little or no life insurance coverage